 Are there any alternatives?

-Various types of study such as CT scans, ultrasound and x-rays can show the size and shape of your child’s nephrostomy and kidney but not how it is working.
+Various types of study such as CT, ultrasound and x-rays can show the size and shape of your child’s nephrostomy and kidney but not how it is working.
 The results of the study are used to plan your child’s treatment.

 The day of the study